This is an updated post

-To be able to remember your goal during the year, it is a golden rule to write it down and have it always visible.
+To be able to remember your goal (or goals) , you should write it down and have it always visible.
 You may want to stick it to your fridge or use it as your smartphone wallpaper.
 Visualising your goal is a great way to remember it and stay focused.
-It will also help you review it periodically to make sure you are on track.
+It will also help you review it periodically to make sure you're on track.

 Don't forget to write down your milestones to be able to monitor your progress.
-And if you trail behind, you will need to decide if you consider yourself capable of catching up or if it is a better idea to adjust the objectives moving forward to be able to accomplish them on time.
+And if you trail behind, you'll need to decide if you consider yourself capable of catching up or if it is a better idea to adjust the objectives to be able to accomplish them on time.

 3. Team up with a partner

-One of the reasons why New Year's resolutions are so difficult to achieve is because no one notices if you give up on them.
-So, this year, try to team up with a friend or partner to accomplish your goals together.
-This trick helps in two ways.
-Firstly, because you’re doing it together, it becomes more fun.
-And secondly, you will be able to motivate each other during the weak moments, helping you to keep going and to achieve what you propose.
+When you’re being held accountable by another person, it’s much more difficult to throw in the towel and give up on your goals.
+So this year, try to team up with a friend or partner to accomplish your goals together.
+This trick helps in two ways: firstly, because you’re doing it together, it becomes more fun.
+And secondly, you'll be able to motivate each other during the weak moments, helping you to keep going.

 Remember that you don't need to set the same goal.
 Resolutions are very personal, and so are the steps to take in order to achieve them.
 So, each one of you can make an individual resolution, and you can share the objectives, milestones and achievements.
 You may also want to design a rewards system and celebrate together the big accomplishments.